 - 2 cups all purpose flour

-- 1 Tbsp . sugar or 1/2 Tbsp. for savory quiches
+- 1 Tbsp sugar or 1/2 Tbsp. for savory quiches

-- 3/4 tsp . salt
+- 3/4 tsp salt

 - 1 egg white

-This recipe works well in a food processor, but you can use a pastry cutter to mix by hand.
+- This recipe works well in a food processor, but you can use a pastry cutter to mix by hand.

-Cut the butter and shortening into small cubes.
+- Cut the butter into small cubes.

-Mix the beaten egg white into the water and vodka mixture.
-Pulse in the liquids until the dough just starts to come together when pressed between your fingers.
+- Mix the beaten egg white.
+Pulse in the egg white and cold water until the dough just starts to come together when pressed between your fingers.
 The mixture will still be crumbly.If mixing by hand use a wooden spoon or a rubber spatula.

-Place in the freezer for about 20 minutes to re-firm.
+- Place in the freezer for about 20 minutes to re-firm.

-Bake as needed.
+- Bake as needed.